internetofwater/docs.geoconnex.us/_sources/intro.md

 2. Building a federated multi-organization monitoring network in which all member-systems reference common monitored features and are discoverable through a community index.

 See [https://geoconnex.us/demo](https://geoconnex.us/demo) for a mockup of data discovery and access workflows that `https://geoconnex.us` aspires to enable.

+The development of geoconnex.us takes place on GitHub.
+See [here](https://github.com/internetofwater/about.geoconnex.us) for the system of repositories.

 ## Related materials, presentations, and publications